Sustainability

 Enhancing Green Spaces to Sequester (Remove) Carbon

-16. Support Tribes with their environmental stewardship and Land Use plans
+17. Support Tribes with their environmental stewardship, Land Use plans and sustainability efforts.

-17. Partner with regional jurisdictions, agencies, stakeholders and citizens to launch a Community Forestry Program.
+18. Partner with regional jurisdictions, agencies, stakeholders and citizens to launch a Community Forestry Program.
 Plant 4,700 trees in Low-Income and Disadvantaged Communities (LIDACs) by 2030.
-Launch Community Forestry Program to support.

 Tier 2 Actions